 Viacom will be replacing their CEO, Phillipe Dauman with Tom Dooley.
 This comes after a long battle between Dauman and the Redstone family (who control most of the board).
 While the details of this departure are salacious and quite interesting, we are more interested in the challenge that Tom Dooley is being presented with.

 Dooley is coming into a unique situation.
 He worked very closely with Dauman for many years, and now he has to show that he is the change the company needs.
-Not only does he need to present an effective type of leadership, he needs to reunite the Viacom board after the constant stress and chaos of his predecessor.
+Not only does he need to present an effective type of leadership, but he also needs to reunite the Viacom board after the constant stress and chaos of his predecessor.

 1. Create emotional safety.
 Dooley should meet with every board member individually.
 He probably knows all of the board members, but he is in a new position and will be working with them on a much closer level so he should take some time to really hear what each director has to say.